itscodenation/curriculum-13-14/lessons/02-05_html_css/teacher_files/lesson_2c.md

 If you are done, check out `list-style-type` property.
 Try values such as `square`, `circle`, or `none`.

 There is a lot to CSS, there are many selectors, lots of properties and special values.
 We can't learn all, nor do we need to -- we can always look things up.
 Hand out CSS Cheat Sheet for reference.

+### ID Selector

+The ID selector is similar to class.
+In CSS, start with `#`, e.g. `#foo`.
+In HTML, add `id` attribute, e.g. `id="foo"`.
+It works the same way as `class`, but it's used a bit differently: the ID identifies a unique element in the page, whereas you can add the same class attribute to many elements in the page.

 ### Layouts